GeoMukkath/HSWD-High-security-web-drive/README.md

 -High security web drive is a drive similar to that of Google drive or drop box.
-The thing that differentiates it is that it can only be accessed with if all the memebers of t he drive login simultaneoulsy within a given time frame.
+The thing that differentiates it is that it can only be accessed if all the memebers of the drive login simultaneoulsy within a given time frame.
-It has in inbuilt monitoring systme that logs the activities of the users logged in.
+It has in-inbuilt monitoring systme that logs the activities of the users logged in.
 It has many other features including
 - Lock drive
 - Add and remove user